fledge-iot/fledge/docs/91_version_history.rst

        - The configuration options regarding notification evaluation of single items and windows has been improved to make it less confusing to end users.
        - The OverMax and UnderMin notification rules have been combined into a single threshold rule plugin.
        - The OPCUA south plugin was incorrectly reporting itself as the upcua plugin.
 This is now resolved.
+       - The OPC UA south plugin has been updated to support subscriptions both using browse names and Node Id’s.
+Node ID is now the default subscription mechanism as this is much higher performance than traversing the object tree looking at browse names.
+       - Shutting down the OPCUA service when it has failed to connect to an OPCUA server, either because of an incorrect configuration or the OPCUA server being down resulted in the service crashing.
+The service now shuts down cleanly.
        - In order to install the foglamp-south-modbus package on RedHat Enterprise Linux or CentOS 7 you must have configured the epel repository by executing the command:

          `sudo yum install epel-release`